About Board Service Experience Advisory Contact

 Founder of NFS Insights.
 Proven in the boardroom.
 Built for what's next.

 Nancy Freda-Smith founded NFS Insights to bring 30 years of executive leadership across Ralph Lauren Corporation and Deloitte — and proven public board experience — directly to the organizations that need it most.
-She advises boards, management teams, and leadership navigating financial controls, digital transformation, cyber resilience, and enterprise risk across both public and private companies.
+She advises boards, management teams, and senior leaders on financial controls, digital transformation, cyber resilience, enterprise risk, and fraud risk management across both public and private companies.

 As a former Independent Director and Audit Committee member at Chuy’s Holdings (NASDAQ: CHUY), she has sat in the boardroom — not just advised it.
 She served through the company’s successful acquisition by Darden Restaurants (NYSE: DRI), bringing firsthand experience of the governance, oversight, and fiduciary judgment that M&A demands of directors.